Online marketing has and continues to change.

 But design is only the beginning.
 There are hundreds of factors that can affect your search rank, generally categorized as “on-site” factors (like design, UX, and content), and “off-site” factors (like external links, brand mentions, and social signals).

-In order for your website to be effective from an SEO perspective, both on-site and off-site SEO factors have to be included in your digital marketing strategy.
+In order for your website to be effective as an online marketing tool, both on-site and off-site SEO factors have to be included in your digital marketing strategy.

 On-site SEO